 How AS layer obtains the concerned application layer capability is based on UE implementation (with no AS specification impact).

+CT would like to provide the following response:

 The UE needs to inform the AS about its capabilities at network attach.
 However, this can happen before the QoE-capable applications have been initiated in the UE.
 Hence, it seems that RAN2 has assumed that these capabilities are available to the AS layer by some implementation specific mechanism.
 Once the RAN is aware of UE capabilities, it may configure the UE for QoE measurement reporting.

 Since the reporting of UE capabilities to AS is based on UE implementation there is no impact on CT1 specifications.
 CT1 has no further feedback on RAN2 assumptions.